The International Migration Policy Programme (IMP)

 - Other Themes / Keywords: Labour market assessment

 The International Migration Policy Programme (IMP) seeks to strengthen the capacity of Governments to manage migration and to foster regional and international co-operation towards orderly migration and the protection of migrants.

 Activities, processes and steps involved

-Relevant government institutions in charge of managing migration programmes and policies in different regions of the world.
+Relevant government institutions in charge of managing migration programmes and policies.

-By early 2004, IMP had organised 16 regional meetings in Central and Eastern Europe, Southern Africa, Central Asia, the Caucasus, Eastern Asia, Southern Asia, Pacific, the Caribbean, Western Africa, and Eastern Africa, the Horn of Africa and the Great Lakes Region, for migration capacity-building, practice-oriented training and co-operation, involving some 900 senior to middle-level Government officials from over 125 developing and transition countries.
+By early 2004, IMP had organised 16 regional meetings in Central and Eastern Europe, Southern Africa, Central Asia, the Caucasus, Eastern Asia, Southern Asia, Pacific, the Caribbean, Western Africa, and Eastern Africa, the Horn of Africa and the Great Lakes Region involving some 900 senior to middle-level Government officials from over 125 developing and transition countries.

 Relevant criteria for assessment